CyVerse-learning-materials/SciApps_guide/bsa.rst

         The Variant Allele Frequency (vaf) plot will be displayed in a new window, so please check if pop-ups from SciApps are blocked by your web browser.

      ..
 Note::
         The example here is using chromosome 2 only.
 And the vaf plot is pre-configured to display chromosome 2 of sorghum bicolor (BTx623).
-For your own data, check the list of genes below the plot and use the options on the left side to select a specific chromosome if there are SNPs detected on them.
+For your data, check the list of genes below the plot and use the options on the left side to select a specific chromosome if there are SNPs detected on them.

      ..
 Tip::
-        You can use the sliding bar to change the smoothness of the fitted curve.
+        You can use the slider bar to change the smoothness of the fitted curve.
 Click near the non_synonymous SNP will filter the table with nearby genes only.
 To reload all genes, simply refresh the page.

   5. The candidate SNP at 2:41903129 is detected because we set the minimum allele frequency (maf) as no smaller than 0.9 in Step 4 (2).
 The SNP won't be detected if maf is set as 1, which increases the chance of missing the true candidate genes if there is sequencing or phenotyping error in the data.